J0sephCs/Digital-Cluster/README.md

 ## Features

-**Dynamic Gauge System**: A custom-drawn central RPM/Speed gauge using QML Canvas 2D with a smooth-rotating needle and reactive redline zones.
+* **Dynamic Gauge System**: A custom-drawn central RPM/Speed gauge using QML Canvas 2D with a smooth-rotating needle and reactive redline zones.

-* **Dual View Layouts**:
-**Standard Mode**: Focused on driving with a central gauge flanked by a side-panel map and telemetry.
+* **Standard Mode**: Focused on driving with a central gauge flanked by a side-panel map and telemetry.

 * **Navigation Mode**: A full-screen map-centric view with essential vehicle data overlays.